dfelinto/blender-manual/manual/render/cycles/render_settings/hair.rst

 Shape
    :Rounded Ribbons:
-      Render hair as flat ribbon with rounded normals, for fast rendering.
+      Render curves as flat ribbon with rounded normals, for fast rendering.
-      Hair curves are subdivided with a fixed number of specified subdivisions.
+      Curves are subdivided with a fixed number of specified subdivisions.

       .. _bpy.types.CyclesCurveRenderSettings.subdivisions: